The-going/evlproject/content/core/user-api/init/_index.md

   >}}) needs to send zero-latency output to _stdout_ from the out-of-band context.

-- finally, a signal handler is installed in order to receive SIGEVL which the core may send to an application process in some (seldom) circumstances.

 All these actions are performed once by a bootstrap routine named [evl_init()]({{< relref "#evl_init" >}}), which may be either called explicitly by the application code - usually at startup on behalf of